Updated: Nov 9, 2022

 Natsuki Hanae went straight into the workforce for a bit after graduating and never went to voice acting school.

-I was still in school getting my degree in Biological Sciences when I did this voice over.
+I was still in school getting my degree in Biological Sciences when I did this voiceover.

 4. Less is More

-To simply put it for those not familiar with the meaning, you don't want to put too much energy and effort into the role you are doing unless the script demands it.
+For those not familiar with the meaning, you don't want to put too much energy and effort into the role you are doing unless the script demands it.

 Can you guess which one is overacting?